TaraMcAllister/educational-app/Organising Content.md

 * Thinking about Humans
 * An interactive right/wrong game that helps teach designers which UI is correct for different viewports with vast visual examples, inspired by [Jony Ive's game] https://cantunsee.space/

-*Task:* Converting computer wireframes into tablet, mobile and TV
+*Task:* Converting web wireframes into tablet, mobile and TV

 #### Using Sketch